Tree Health and Plant Biosecurity Initiative

 Start and End dates: March 2014 -

-Funders: BBSRC, Defra, Welsh Government, NERC, ESRC, Scottish Government, Forestry Commission.
+Funders: BBSRC, Defra, NERC, ESRC, Scottish Government, Forestry Commission.

-A launch event is being planned for March 2014
+A launch event is being held on March 25th 2014